GitLab 17 changes

 • When you upgrade to GitLab 17.4, an OAuth application is generated for the Web IDE.
 If your GitLab server’s external URL configuration in the GitLab.rb file contains uppercase letters, the Web IDE might fail to load.
 To resolve this issue, see update the OAuth callback URL.

-• In accordance with RFC 7540, Gitaly and Praefect now reject TLS connections that do not support ALPN.
-If you use an HTTP/2 or gRPC load balancer in front of Praefect with TLS enabled, you may encounter FAIL: 14:connections to all backends failing errors if ALPN is not used.
-You can temporarily disable this enforcement by setting GRPC_ENFORCE_ALPN_ENABLED=false in the Praefect environment, but we strongly advise using a TCP load balancer instead.
+• In accordance with RFC 7540, Gitaly and Praefect reject TLS connections that do not support ALPN.
+If you use a load balancer in front of Praefect with TLS enabled, you may encounter FAIL: 14:connections to all backends failing errors if ALPN is not used.
+You can disable this enforcement by setting GRPC_ENFORCE_ALPN_ENABLED=false in the Praefect environment.
 With the Linux package, edit /etc/gitlab/gitlab.rb:

 praefect['env'] = { 'GRPC_ENFORCE_ALPN_ENABLED' => 'false' }